 Welcome to 2021.
 It’s a new year and who knows what lies ahead of us this year.
 2020 was in many ways a year like no other and I'm sure many of us would like some sort of a return to normality in 2021.
 From a technology point of view things are likely to continue to advance rapidly this year.
 We’re going to start seeing more foldable devices, such as bendable laptops.
 We’ll see a new iMac from Apple.
 We’re going to see increased adoption of 5G technology and we’ll see tv’s becoming even smarter and an increase of smart home products.
 Check out TechGuide.com.au for more on these developments.

 It was my pleasure to support clients in a wide range of Brisbane suburbs in 2020 and I look forward to assisting lots more residential and business customers in 2021.
-Whatever happens this year, Norm’s Computer Services plans to continue offering computer repair and troubleshooting services, together with all sorts of other computer-related services, in a wide range of suburbs in Brisbane, Logan City and the Redlands.
+Whatever happens this year, Norm’s Computer Services plans to continue offering computer repair and troubleshooting services, together with all sorts of other computer-related services, in a wide range of suburbs in Brisbane, the City of Ipswich, Logan City and the Redlands.
 I’ve started the year with a fresh new look for my website, following feedback from a couple of clients, and I hope you’ll find it both attractive and useful.

 The year has begun with a typical mix of jobs this week, including the following.